 RELIABILITY: The other reason why SSDs are considered superior to hard disks is the fact that an SSD has no moving parts.
 This means no mechanics to break, even when a machine is jostled or dropped.
 An HDD is more likely to suffer from mechanical failure or physical damage because of the moving parts.
 However, reports also suggest that an SSD's performance may degrade over time and if it does you are likely to completely lose your data.
 Traditional hard drives, on the other hand will tend to warn you of the impending failure and the recovery of data may be possible.

 PORTABILITY: If you are going to be carrying the drive around with you this is another reason to opt for flash storage.
 If you carry a hard drive between work and home you are likely to find that one day it fails.
 There are some hard drives that are designed to be portable, but it is inevitable that due to the mechanical nature of the device one day you will knock it, or drop it, and it will stop working.
 The Western Digital My Passport Slim is the most compact of all WD’s Passport range, measuring just 12.3mm thick, 80mm wide and 110mm long.
 It only weighs 134g too, so you can slip it into a bag or a jacket pocket and carry it around with no trouble at all.
 It costs £120 for 1TB storage.
 For extra protection against bumps and wear and tear there's the LaCie Rugged USB 3.0 Thunderbolt Series, which features an orange rubber bumper.
+There are of course other (newer) SSDs out there which you can find.

 NOISE: Because SSD drives do not have a spinning platter they are also completely silent in operation.
 The noise produced by a hard disk drive may be an issue if you intend to house it somewhere where the audible noise needs to be kept to a minimum.
 Perhaps your work involves audio, or perhaps you want the storage device to be used in the living room and the noise of it buzzing away in the background would be detrimental to your enjoyment of the films or music stored on it.

 CAPACITY: The major benefit of hard disk drives is that they offer more gigabytes of storage for your money.
-For example you can get around 1TB of storage for less than £80 if you purchase a hard disk drive, it you were looking for 1TB of external flash storage you could be looking at paying £1000.
+For example you can get around 1TB of storage for less than £80 if you purchase a hard disk drive, it you were looking for 1TB of external flash storage you could be looking at paying at least triple that.
 (Integral's 1TB USB 3.0 Portable Solid State Drive).
 Most of the flash options when it comes to external hard drives are USB memory sticks.
 The capacities have increased and prices have fallen over the past year, so you can now pick up a 128GB USB 3.0 flash drive for £49.99 (Integral Courier 128GB USB 3.0 Flash Drive), but at that price don't expect the read and write speeds of a more expensive offering.
 A better option is the PNY StorEDGE 128GB which is actually an SD card, but thanks to the fact that every Mac comes with an SD card reader on the side, you can use it as additional storage.
 It costs £80.
 However, we love the Axtremex Micro SSD, 32GB for £130.
 It's a tiny, portable flash-based drive.

 Should I get a portable drive or a desktop drive?